Do I Have PTSD/OSI?

 - Natural disasters such as earthquakes, tsunamis, fires, etc.

 Symptoms of trauma may include any of the following:

 If you are experiencing any of the above symptoms, please contact a health professional.
 Trauma cannot be healed by yourself.
 It is only through connections with others that you can heal.
 Look for a therapist who helps create a therapeutic relationship that feels safe for you, a person whom you can trust to share your inner thoughts and feelings.
 With treatment, recovery from the pain of trauma is possible.

 What is Post Traumatic Stress Disorder (PTSD)?

-Post Traumatic Stress Disorder is a psychological disorder listed in the manual of North American psychiatry called the DSM-IV-TR.
-To meet the criteria for a PTSD diagnosis a person must be experiencing a number of symptoms for a specific period of time after being exposed to a traumatic event.
+Post Traumatic Stress Disorder is a psychological disorder listed in the manual of North American psychiatry called the DSM-V. To meet the criteria for a PTSD diagnosis a person must be experiencing a number of symptoms for a specific period of time after being exposed to a traumatic event.

 The manual states that a person must have experienced, witnessed or been confronted with a traumatic event that involved actual or threatened death or serious injury or a threat to the physical integrity of self or others.
 During this event the person experiences intense fear, helplessness or horror.

 After the traumatic event, and for a certain period of time, the individual experiences a variety of symptoms that significantly interfere with the normal life functioning.

 The manual lists these symptoms in three categories: